yahoo/panoptes_docker/Readme.md

 ## Configuration

-Panoptes is run as a python module, so the relevant code is under site-packages in the venv (`/home/panoptes_v/lib/site-packages`)
+Panoptes is run as a python module, so the relevant code is under site-packages in the venv (`/home/panoptes_v/lib/site-packages`).
+You can `activate` this environment from within the docker container.

 ### Runtime